icza/srtgears/README.md

     import "github.com/gophergala2016/srtgears"

-And for example using the engine to merge 2 subtitle files to have a dual sub:
+And for example using the engine to merge 2 subtitle files to have a dual sub saved in Sub Station Alpha (*.ssa) format:

 	sp1, err := srtgears.ReadSrtFile("eng.srt")
 	// check err
 	sp2, err := srtgears.ReadSrtFile("hun.srt")
 	// check err
 	sp1.Merge(sp2)
-	err = srtgears.WriteSrtFile("eng+hun.srt", sp1);
+	err = srtgears.WriteSsaFile("eng+hun.ssa", sp1);
 	// check err

 You can see more usage examples in the [package doc](http://godoc.org/github.com/gophergala2016/srtgears).